agent-squirrel/nuke_bot/README.md

 Edit the `config.yaml` file.

 Add channel ids to accepted channels.
-These channels will be nuked automatically and are also able to be manually nuked.
+These channels can be nuked manually.

+> [!WARNING]
+> Auto delete is disabled currently due to timers firing at weird times.

-Change the channel_delete_time and channel_warning_time to the desired values in 24hr format.
+~~Change the channel_delete_time and channel_warning_time to the desired values in 24hr format.~~

-The channels to be deleted will recieve a warning at the warning time and will then have their contents deleted at the deletion time.
+~~The channels to be deleted will recieve a warning at the warning time and will then have their contents deleted at the deletion time.~~

-Manually delete a channel's contents with either `!nuke` or for fun `!exterminatus`.
+Manually delete a channel's contents with either `/nuke` or for fun `/exterminatus`.

-After changing the config file, the callout_bot service needs to be restarted.
+After changing the config file, the nuke_bot service needs to be restarted.